Mohamed-Ayaan358/juspay-scratch-assignment/README.md

     PAUSE

     LOOP

     FLAG

+### Important points to note while using the application

 #### 1. There are 4 tabs, the Sidebar, MidArea, PreviewArea and the history tab.
 #### 2. If one wishes to perform a series of actions on the svg then they need to include these actions within the block.